eth-clients/goerli/README.md

 You can connect Geth to Görli by executing `geth --goerli`. https://github.com/ethereum/go-ethereum/releases

-You can connect Core-Geth to Kotti by executing `geth --kotti`. https://github.com/etclabscore/core-geth/releases

 ##### Hyperledger Besu

 Connect to Görli using Hyperledger Besu by executing `besu --network=goerli`. https://github.com/hyperledger/besu/releases

-Connect to Kotti using Hyperledger Besu by executing `besu --network=kotti`.

 ##### Nethermind